simonehagey/orbdot/docs/source/getting_started.rst

 The System Info File
 --------------------
-The system information ``.json`` file holds important characteristics of the star-planet system.
+The system information file contains important properties of the star-planet system.
 The individual entries serve one of three functions:

  1. To specify the fixed parameter values for model fitting (see :ref:`fixed_values`).
  2. For use in the :class:`~orbdot.analysis.Analyzer` class methods.
  3. Extra parameters that are made available to the :class:`~orbdot.analysis.Analyzer` for the user's convenience.

-The examples :ref:`example-wasp-12` and :ref:`example-rv-trends` may help you familiarize yourself with the function of this input file.
+The examples :ref:`example-wasp-12` and :ref:`example-rv-trends` may help familiarize the user with the use and structure of this file.

 Default Info File
 ^^^^^^^^^^^^^^^^^